anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

 ### Resource Management by Operating Systems

-Used to manage allocation of resources like CPU, memory, and Input/Output (I/O) devices in a computer system without conflicts or deadlocks.
+Can be used to manage allocation of resources like CPU, memory, and Input/Output (I/O) devices in a computer system without conflicts or deadlocks.

 **Examples:**